luismtorresv/rizu/docs/deliverables/sprint-2.md

 <!-- OJO: Solo se deben planear las pruebas; la ejecución de estas se
 realizará durante el Sprint 3. -->

+The main objective of the usability tests is to evaluate the usability of the Rizu web console to ensure an effective, efficient, and satisfactory experience for end users managing OpenStack resources.
+The tests will validate key user flows in the MVP v2 interface and identify friction points affecting comprehension, navigation, and task completion.

+### Test 1: Account Creation and Login

+**Task:**
+ Create a new account and log into the platform.

+**Hypothesis:**
+ Users will be able to sign up and log in without requiring external guidance.
+Field labeling and validation feedback will be sufficient to guide completion.

+**Metrics:**

+- Time to complete (minutes)
+- Success rate (%)
+- Number of input errors
+- Post-task satisfaction (1–5 scale)

+**Research Question:**
+ Can new users easily understand the registration and authentication process?

+### Test 2: Project Selection and Navigation

+**Task:**
+ Access the dashboard after login and select an existing project to manage.

+**Hypothesis:**
+ The project list and selection mechanism are intuitive, with no ambiguity regarding where to start managing cloud resources.

+**Metrics:**

+- Time to locate and select project
+- Success rate (%)
+- Navigation errors (wrong clicks, confusion events)
+- User-reported clarity of layout (1–5)

+**Research Question:**
+ Do users understand how to locate and access a specific project from the dashboard?

+### Test 3: Network and Router Creation

+**Task:**
+ Create a network and attach a router using the provided interface.

+**Hypothesis:**
+ The configuration flow for network and router creation follows a logical sequence and requires minimal technical prior knowledge.

+**Metrics:**

+- Task completion time
+- Number of retries/errors
+- Success rate (%)
+- User confidence rating (1–5)

+**Research Question:**
+ Can users successfully configure networking components without prior OpenStack experience?

+### Test 4: Virtual Machine Deployment

+**Task:**
+ Launch a new virtual machine (instance) within a selected project and network.

+**Hypothesis:**
+ The VM creation wizard provides clear guidance and prevents misconfiguration through validation and defaults.

+**Metrics:**

+- Time to launch instance
+- Error count (e.g., missing fields, invalid selections)
+- Completion rate (%)
+- Satisfaction level (1–5)

+**Research Question:**
+ Do users understand how to deploy a VM and verify its status after creation?

+### Test 5: Overall Workflow Comprehension

+**Task:**
+ Perform a complete end-to-end flow: login → select project → create network → launch VM → verify deployment.

+**Hypothesis:**
+ Users can complete the full workflow with limited confusion and minimal external reference.

+**Metrics:**

+- Total time for full flow
+- Task success rate (%)
+- Total number of errors
+- Overall satisfaction (System Usability Scale or 1–5 average)

+**Research Question:**
+ Does the integrated workflow provide a coherent and seamless experience across tasks?

+### Measurement and Reporting

+All tests will be conducted using screen recording and direct observation.
+Quantitative metrics will be complemented with short qualitative interviews post-session to identify usability pain points and improvement priorities.

 <!----------------------------------------------------------------------------->

 ## Automatic Testing